bluekitchen/btstack/port/windows-h4/README.md

 The port provides both a regular Makefile as well as a CMake build file.
 It uses native Win32 APIs for file access and does not require the Cygwin or mingw64 build/runtine.
 All examples can also be build with Visual Studio 2022 (e.g. Community Edition).

+## Configuration

+Most Bluetooth Controllers connected via UART/H4 require some special configuration, e.g. to set the UART baud rate and/or to upload firmware patches during startup.
+The Windows-H4 port tries to detect the controller type automatically based on the reported manufacturer information.
+Here are some controller specific details:

+## TI CC256x

+The CC256x needs the correct init script to start up.
+The build is configured to use `bluetooth_init_cc2564C_1.5.c` by default.

+Please pick the correct one for your controller if needed.
+The application verifies that the selected init script matches the detected chipset, but the init script is linked into the executable.

+## Broadcom/Cypress/Infineon Controllers

+Broadcom/Cypress/Infineon controllers require a PatchRAM file.
+The CMake build downloads the BCM43430 PatchRAM used e.g. on later Raspberry Pi models.

+When running an example, provide the matching `.hcd` file in the current working directory.

+## Nordic Controller with HCI UART firmware

+The main difference of Zephyr-based Nordic Bluetooth Controllers is that:
+- the nRF52- and nRF54-Series use 1000000 as baud rate instead of 115200
+- they don't have a public BD_ADDR

+You can use these with the regular `windows-h4` port by setting the baudrate to `1000000`, e.g. like this

+    gatt_counter.exe -u COM3 --baud 1000000

+The fixed random static address is used automatically.

 ## Visual Studio 2022

 Visual Studio can directly open the provided `port/windows-windows-h4/CMakeLists.txt` and allows to compile and run all examples.